-A compassionate approach to poor sleep during the menopausal transition
+A compassionate approach to poor sleep during the perimenopause

-Many women going through the menopausal transition experience disturbed sleep.
+Many women going through the perimenopause (or menopausal transition) experience disturbed sleep.
 It’s one, if not the, core symptom of this period.
 According to research, up to 60% of menopausal women suffer from poor sleep – which also has a knock-on effect on their family, work and social lives.

 Adopting a compassionate attitude, i.e. taking a moment to respectfully observe yourself struggling with the aim to support yourself, can help to alleviate poor sleep and its daytime consequences.

-To find out more, book an exploratory call with me or download my White Paper Poor Sleep during the Menopausal Transition below.
+To find out more, book an exploratory call with me or download my White Paper Poor Sleep during the Perimenopause below.

 Download White Paper.

-To download the Poor Sleep during the Menopausal Transition White Paper, please provide your email address in the from below.
+To download the Poor Sleep during the Perimenopause White Paper, please provide your email address in the from below.